streaming-video-technology-alliance/common-media-library/CONTRIBUTING.md

 ### Commit your update

+> **Warning**
+> This library requires all commits to sign the DCO.
+See https://github.com/apps/dco for more information.

 1. Run `npm run format` to format the code before committing.

 1. Make sure all tests pass by running `npm run test`.